finestcat/PJ381/README.md

 2) Search inventory by attributes
 	- serach.ejs will allow user to search for inventory record(s) through Inventory Name, ID, Category, Status, Location, Date.
-    - The search result will be displayed after the user filled in one of the field and pressed the search button.
+    - The search result will be displayed after the user filled in one of the fields and pressed the search button.
 	- The user may perform edit or delete operation in the search result page.

 ********************************************